-Where the Principal considers on the preliminary facts that there is a disciplinary case to answer for misconduct at any level they will refer it to be considered at a disciplinary hearing.
-The hearing will be held either by the Principal or, where the allegations are serious and/or could lead to dismissal, a Staff Disciplinary Committee made up of 2 Governors and the Principal.
+Where the Academy Trust considers (following investigation in relation to the preliminary facts) that there is a disciplinary case to answer for misconduct at any level, they will refer it to be considered at a disciplinary hearing.
+The hearing will be held either by:

+i. the Principal (or the member of staff this has been delegated to by the Principal ; or ii. where the allegations are sufficiently serious (and/or could lead to dismissal) a staff disciplinary committee made up of two Governors and the Principal ("Staff Disciplinary Committee").